risk-first/website/estimating/Fixing-Scrum.md

  - Alternatively, at a different employer a few years' ago, I worked in a large team of about 15 developers, building a data service layer for an application, probably we worked on it for a year and a half.
 At some point, things started to fall apart, and the team was disbanded.
 A colleague and I re-wrote the whole thing in three months together.
 Again with hindsight, some of this was high-value, some very low:  the re-write was better value because it was _radically simpler_.
 Could we have done it that way in the first place?

- - At another employer, I spent the summer building some testing tools for a good six months, before we all decided it was a waste of time and packed it in.
+ - At another employer, I spent the summer building some testing tools for a good six months before we all decided it was a waste of time and packed it in.
 This was no-value.
 Could we have figured that out sooner?

 What I am trying to say is: